histefanhere/geek-wars/README.md

 ### Getting kills

-The other aspect of the Milk Wars is killing.
+The other aspect of the Geek Wars is killing.
 If **and only if an enemy player is signed in to their clan** and you are signed in to yours, you can kill them for an extra point for your clan.
 Being signed in essentially puts a target on your back, so be careful!

 ## For clan leaders

 Congratulations on being a clan leader!
-This means you're responsible and trustworthy enough to help manage the Milk Wars event.
+This means you're responsible and trustworthy enough to help manage the Geek Wars event.

 As a clan leader you have access to the `/clan` (or `/cl`) command.
 This gives you control over the members of your clan, and most importantly, your clan's flag.
 Let's take a closer look at how you do those things.